quickapps/docs/en/developers/field-api.rst

 Field Information
 -----------------

-Field can indicate some configuration parameters by implementing the ``Field.<handler>.Instance.info`` event.
-QuickAppsCMS may asks for information about each registered Field in the system, you must simply catch this event and return an array as ``option`` => ```value``.
+Fields are allowed to indicate some configuration parameters by implementing the ``Field.<handler>.Instance.info`` event.
+QuickAppsCMS may asks for information about each registered Field in the system when needed, you must simply catch this event and return an array as ``option`` => ``value``.
 Valid options are:

 - type (string): The type of value this field will handle (defaults to ``varchar``).
   Valid types are (see "Field Data Types" for more information):